come-maiz/tangamandapio/posts/crowdsales-and-multiple-inheritance.md

 and to make the experience of building and publishing your own crowdsale more clear and secure.
 These new contracts were added to OpenZeppelin version `1.7.0`, and since the release they have been widely used by our community with great success.
-So, this is a good moment to show them off.
+So, this is a good moment to show off :)

 Let's start with a dive into
 [the source code of the `Crowdsale` base contract](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/crowdsale/Crowdsale.sol).